sapter/Three.js-Sandbox/README.md

 ## Welcome to my Three.js-Sandbox Repo

 I made this to allow anyone to quickly and easily set up a Three.js sandbox.

-Simply clone this repo and enter 'npm start' on the command line.
+1) Fork and clone this repo
+2) Run 'npm install' to install the required node-modules
+3) Run 'npm start'

 Enjoy!